catalyzeio/paas-faq/database-backups.md

 ## How do I check the status of a backup?
 You can use the Catalyze CLI to check the status of the daily database backups.
 Please see the [Catalyze CLI Resource page](https://resources.catalyze.io/paas/cli/sections/backup-list/) for more information about using the CLI.

+## How can I get a copy of my backup?
+Stay tuned for the Catalyze CLI `export` command coming soon.
+In the mean time, send a request to us at support@catalyze.io.